 Is it ok to feel anger, joy, depression or desire?
 How do you respond to these emotional guides?

 Noted professor and psychologist, Robert Plutchik listed the basic or fundamental types of emotions as follows:

-The Wheel of Emotions is coming up in the next module.
+Using the wheel of emotions to upgrade our unconscious behaviours is coming up in the next module of your emotions masterclass for men.
 You will see how this all chains together.
 Take these eight emotions and list them in order of experience.
 The emotions you experience most in your relationship should be higher in the list.

 What does your list suggest?
 Bear in mind that these are not conclusions, only suggestions to spark your curiosity as you begin to improve your emotional self awareness.

 Think back to the positive emotions and negative emotions tasks you hopefully completed in the last module.
 If you didn't do that now would be a great time to jump in and complete those two quick actions to build your emotional self awareness.

 Review what you noted.
 How many emotions had you experienced in that three day period?
 How would you rate your emotional self awareness for those three days?

 The next step to consider is the specific language that you use when referring to emotions.
 The poetry of emotions.